MichelleMoran431/Iris-Data-set-analysis-project/README.md

 Conclusion:

+To answer the question posed : Which variable is most useful in distinguishing between the species ?

-Examining version 1 Histograms ( created using matplotlib.pyplot )  you can conclude that there the variables Petal length and width data could be used to distinguish the species Setosa clearly from the others species.
+Well on examining version 1 Histograms ( created using matplotlib.pyplot )  you can conclude that there the variables Petal length and width data could be used to distinguish the species Setosa clearly from the others species with petal length the only variable that is completedly separated.
 However looking at histogram plots created by seaborn as sns , version 2 , the density plots of the petal width show there is a small overlapping between species setosa and versicolor.
 So overall petal length can be used to distinguish the species Setosa .
 Looking at the actual figures for petal length with regards Versicolor and Virginica species , the overlapping occurs at around 4.8 cm, but the majority of versicolor have petal length less than 4.8 whereas the majority of virginica have petal length greater than 4.8.
 Again because of the overlapping there is still a chance of misidentification.